The ROI of Storytelling in E-Commerce: 5 Data-Backed Reasons

 For luxury and premium brands, the distinction between "online" and "offline" sales is vanishing.
 The customer journey is hybrid, but the decision is increasingly digital.

 McKinsey research indicates that nearly 80% of luxury sales are "digitally influenced."
 Even if the final transaction happens in a boutique in Milan or a retailer in Munich, the desire was ignited online.
-Furthermore, 95% of luxury consumers own a smartphone, and they expect a seamless, immersive experience across devices.
+Furthermore, , and they expect a seamless, immersive experience across devices.